Logo Voyage

 You can check the original Wikivoyage article Here

-Rajnagar is a historic town located in the Madhubani district of northern Bihar, India.
+Rajnagar is a historic town in the Mithila region of northern Bihar, India, near the town of Madhubani.
 Once a prominent seat of royalty and architectural innovation, it is now known primarily for the sprawling ruins of the Rajnagar Palace Complex, built during the early 20th century by Maharaja Rameshwar Singh of the Darbhanga Raj family.
 Though now in a dilapidated state, the palace ruins remain a symbol of the grandeur and cultural sophistication of the Mithila region.
+Rajnagar offers a rare opportunity to explore the silent remnants of Bihar’s royal heritage — untouched by mass tourism, yet immensely rich in history, architecture, and cultural value.

 This Navlakha palace developed by Darabhanga Mahraj